lyuusibm/pattern-sap-on-powervs/reference-architecture-sap-on-powervs.md

 ### Architecture description
 {: #architecture-description}

-1. Two separate IBM Cloud regions, one containing production, the other containing both nonproduction and DR.
+1. Two separate IBM Cloud regions, one for Primary workload and the other for Disaster Recovery.
+If Cost Optimized Disaster Recovery is considered, some Non Production systems may share the same compute with Disaster Recovery systems.

-2. Client network connectivity is accomplished through Direct Links to each region with VPN access for MSPs.
+2. Enterprise network connectivity from On-premise to IBM Cloud is accomplished through Direct Links.

-3. An Edge VPC is deployed which contains routing and security functions.
-For security purposes, all ingress and egress traffic will route through the Edge VPC.
-It contains an sFTP server, Bastion host (jump), Firewalls providing advanced security functions and the SAP router and Web Dispatcher.
+3. A VPC Landing Zone (Edge VPC) is deployed which contains routing and security functions.
+For security purposes, all ingress and egress traffic will route through the VPC Landing Zone.
+It contains a Bastion host (jump), Firewalls providing advanced security functions and the SAP router and SAP Web Dispatcher.
+4. Besides Power Workloads in Power workspace, x86 workloads may be implemented in a Workload VPC.
+5. To backup Power workloads, Secure Automated Backup with Compass by Cobalt Iron is implemented.
+The private end point for this backup service is located in VPC.

-4. The Edge VPC is connected to PowerVS through a local Transit Gateway and hosts the SAP application and databases.
+6. VPCs are connected to Power workspace through a local Transit Gateway

-5. Public connectivity routes through Cloud Internet services that can provide load balancing, failover, and DDoS services, then routes to the edge VPC
+7. Public connectivity routes through Cloud Internet Services which can provide global load balancing, failover, and DDoS services, then routes to the VPC Landing Zone

-6. PowerVS contains SAP Application components that are hosted on redundant SAP certified LPARS in an [SAP Scale-out](/docs/sap?topic=sap-refarch-hana-scaleout#network-layout-for-scale-out-configurations-2) environment.
+8. SAP workloads may be hosted on redundant SAP certified LPARS in PowerVS

-7. SAP HANA is hosted on separate SAP certified LPARs in the same zone, by using local Tier 1 storage.
+9. SAP Application and SAP HANA should be placed on SAP certified LPARs within the zone with proximity considered

-8. Virtual Private endpoints are used to provide connectivity to cloud native services
+10. Virtual Private endpoints in VPCs are used to provide connectivity to cloud native services

-9. Global Transit Gateway connecting PowerVS across regions for data replication purposes between the two regions.
+11. Global Transit Gateway connecting Power workspace across regions for data replication purposes between the two regions.

-10. Multiple LPARs are used to provide 99.95% availability within a zone

-11. Bare Metals in classic to provide backups by using IBM Storage Protect
+12. To achieve 99.95% infrastructure availability, multiple LPARs in the same placement group within a zone can be implemented

 ## Design scope
 {: #design-scope}